BernardoRFonseca/RossmannSalesPred/README.md

 **Based on the attributed 'promo_interval' and 'month_map' 1 feature was created** - 'is_promo'

-'assortment' and 'state_holiday' were modified, the values were changed to a descriptive format
+**'assortment' and 'state_holiday' were modified**, the values were changed to a descriptive format

 ### Step 3.
 Data Filtering